Roboto-Automo/Consensus/README.md

 ❗WIP❗

-This is the repository for the School of Code full-stack final project made as a team of 6.

-❓About the project:

 # Problem Statement
 Do you and your friends ever struggle to decide on what to do on a night out?
 Have you ever had difficulty organising the perfect activity for your work colleagues?
 Well, our app 'Consensus' aims to address that.
 'Consensus' is a web-app that enables a group of people to vote of their desired criteria for an activity and then let the app pick the final result.